Arafat-learning/bi_dashboard_olist/README.md

 #### Introduction
-In this project I created KPI dashboard for e-commerce giant olist.
+In this project I created KPI dashboard for Olist, Brazillian e-commerce giant
 I used openly available data in Kaggle.
+Link: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 #### Set up
 First clone the project into your local machine